Sarah E. Wagner

 B.A.
 1994, Dartmouth College

 2014 Nettelfield, L.J., and S. Wagner.
 Srebenica in the Aftermath of Genocide.
-Cambridge University Press.
+New York: Cambridge University Press.

 2008 Wagner, S. To Know Where He Lies: DNA Technology and the Search for Srebrenica’s Missing.
 Berkeley: University of California Press.